kkolyvek/team-profile-generator/README.md

 If you'd like to develop this code for your own use, feel free to fork the repository!

 ## Tests

+This repository makes use of [jest](https://jestjs.io/), an npm package for writing tests.
+The test folder contains several files designed to check the classes used in the code.

 ## Questions